You may still have an injury case if there was no damage in a car accident.

 We will collect a variety of evidence to support your claim for compensation for your injuries.
 This will include medical bills, employment statements showing lost wages, witness statements, and expert testimony regarding any future care needs, future lost wages, pain and suffering, and emotional trauma.
 We can submit your claim and negotiate with the insurance company to arrive at an equitable settlement.
 If the at-fault driver’s insurance company refuses to negotiate in good faith, we can pursue a lawsuit to obtain fair financial compensation for your injuries.

 Complete a Free Case Evaluation form now

-After a Florida car accident—even if there was no visible damage or injuries—contact the Law Firm of Anidjar & Levine for help.
+If you were injured in a car accident with no damages to your vehicle, contact the Law Offices of Anidjar & Levine for help.
 We can help you fight for the compensation you deserve.
-Call 800-747-3733 today.
+Call 1-800-747-3733 today for a free consultation.